North Atlantic Treaty Organisation (NATO)

 Belgium takes the role of being the host nation for the (civil-military) headquarters of NATO in Brussels (Haren/Evere) and the SHAPE military command in Mons seriously, and provides jointly agreed support.

 The most recent state of affairs in the various NATO issues can be consulted in the Communiqué of the last NATO summit meeting of heads of state and government.
-Follow this link for the Warsaw Summit (2016).
+Follow this link for the Brussels Summit (2018).